apache/kudu/java/README.md

 Building the Kudu-Spark integration for Spark 2.x with Scala 2.11
 ------------------------------------------------------------

-The Spark integration builds for Spark 1.x and Scala 2.10 by default.
+The Spark integration builds for Spark 2.x and Scala 2.11 by default.
-Additionally, there is a build profile available for Spark 2.x with Scala 2.11: from the kudu-spark directory, run
+Additionally, there is a build profile available for Spark 1.x with Scala 2.10: from the kudu-spark directory, run

-$ mvn clean package -P spark2_2.11
+$ mvn clean package -P spark_2.10

 The two artifactIds are

-1. kudu-spark_2.10 for Spark 1.x with Scala 2.10
+1. kudu-spark2_2.11 for Spark 2.x with Scala 2.11
-2. kudu-spark2_2.11 for Spark 2.x with Scala 2.11
+2. kudu-spark_2.10 for Spark 1.x with Scala 2.10

+WARNING: Support for Spark 1 is deprecated as of Kudu 1.5.0 and may be removed in the next minor release.

 State of Eclipse integration
 ------------------------------------------------------------